Scene artist and researcher

 2nd edition: Ibero-American Festival of Performing Arts MIRADA (Santos/SP)

-For many indigenous peoples, the concept of “image” goes beyond what society, in general, sees it as.
-Above all, it reflects how each society sees, thinks and relates to the world in which it lives.
-In Akwē (Xakriabá) ‘Hêmba’ is a term used to refer to the soul and spirit, while it is the same translation for image, art and photography.
-In this same sense, the shaman and leader of the Yanomami people, Davi Kopenawa, emphasizes that one of the functions of a shaman is precisely to make the images of his Xapiri dance – spirits that help the shamans in relationships of war, illness and healing.
+For many Indigenous peoples, the concept of "image" extends beyond how society generally perceives it.
+Above all, it reflects how each society views, conceptualizes, and relates to the world it inhabits.
+In the Akwē (Xakriabá) language, *Hêmba* is the term used to refer to the soul and spirit, while also serving as the translation for image, art, and photography.
+Similarly, the Yanomami shaman and leader Davi Kopenawa emphasizes that one of a shaman's roles is precisely to make the images of their *Xapiri*—spirits that assist shamans in matters of war, illness, and healing—dance.

 1st edition teaser video